-He was several steps away when a servant appeared, carrying my shall.
+He was several steps away when a servant appeared, carrying my shawl.

 “Thank you,” I said.

-The audacity of him, to deliver this missive in this way, with my husband right here and McNaught, a known spy, only a shout away.
+The audacity of him, to deliver his missive in this way, with my husband right here, and McNaught, a known spy, only a shout away.

 He saw my shock and sent me a saucy wink as he bowed.
 Because what could I do in this crowded entryway?
 Clearly, he expected me to play by the rules.
 To not make a scene.
-Because people like the viscountess would be watching to gauge my reaction.
-He was using society against me just as Aberdine had.
-And as my father just had.
+He was using society against me like Aberdine had.
+Like my father just had.
 If I’d let myself be silenced a moment ago, I might even now be crying in a back room somewhere while he beat me.

 I bared my teeth at the servant, more in a look of rage than a smile.
 He was in for a surprise.
-I had gone rogue.
-I was done playing by everyone else’s rules.
+I had gone rogue, and I was done playing by everyone else’s rules.

-“John, have you ever seen such a crush?”
-I asked him.
+“Have you ever seen such a crush?”
+I said, voice raised.

 My words carried through the vaulted entryway, echoing off of the marble floor and tall ceiling before coming back to land with devastating consequence on the ears of one James McNaught.
-The spy, who had been turning to re-enter the ballroom, swiveled his head back around and sighted the servant like a wolf would an injured deer.
+The spy, who had been turning to re-enter the ballroom, swiveled his head back around and sighted the servant like a deerhound.